Comcast gains unconditional EU antitrust approval to buy Sky

 “The proposed transaction would lead to only a limited increase in Sky’s existing share of the markets for the acquisition of TV content, as well as in the market for the wholesale supply of TV channels in the relevant member states,” the EU competition agency said on Friday.

-Comcast, the world’s biggest entertainment company, is fighting Rupert Murdoch’s Twenty-First Century Fox (FOXA.O) for Sky.
+Comcast, the world’s biggest entertainment company, is fighting Rupert Murdoch’s Twenty-First Century Fox for Sky.

 Reporting by Foo Yun Chee; editing by Robert-Jan Bartunek